divyaSK24/github-sentry-bot/README.md

 - Automatically processes GitHub issues with "sentry error" label
 - Fetches Sentry event data and analyzes errors
 - Suggests fixes using AI analysis
+- Applies fixes to a temporary repository
+- Creates branches, commits, and pushes changes
+- Creates pull requests to the dev branch
-- Posts analysis results as GitHub comments
+- Posts analysis results and PR links as GitHub comments

 ## Environment Variables